mikiec84/Office-Add-in-UX-Design-Patterns/README.md

   * [Authentication Dialog Flow - Multiple Identity](patterns/auth-multi.md) - Present a multi authentication screen to your end users.
   * [Authentication Dialog Flow - Single Identity](patterns/auth-single.md) - Present a single identity authentication screen to your end users.

-#### Branding

-  * [Brand Bar](patterns/brand-bar.md) - A space in the footer to include your brand name, logo and an optional settings access location.
-  * [Splash Screen](patterns/splash-screen.md) - This is a screen to display your company branding while the add-in is loading.

 #### First-Run